Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 How Does Man Kui's Compensation Compare With Similar Sized Companies?

-As you can see, Man Kui is paid more than the median CEO pay at companies of a similar size, in the same market.
-However, this does not necessarily mean Hi Sun Technology (China) Limited is paying too much.
+Thus we can conclude that Man Kui receives more in total compensation than the median of a group of companies in the same market, and of similar size to Hi Sun Technology (China) Limited.
+However, this doesn't necessarily mean the pay is too high.
 We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

-You can see, below, how CEO compensation at Hi Sun Technology (China) has changed over time.
+The graphic below shows how CEO compensation at Hi Sun Technology (China) has changed from year to year.

 Is Hi Sun Technology (China) Limited Growing?